gao-hongnan/omniverse/omniverse/playbook/distributed/distributed_training_deep_learning.md

         actions (or failures) of one process don't directly affect another.
 They can communicate with each other through various inter-process communication mechanisms.
+    -   It is an instance of a program that’s participating in the distributed training.
+In this assignment, each worker will have a single process, so we’ll use worker, process, and worker process interchangeably.
+However, a worker may use multiple processes (e.g., to load data for training), so these terms are not always equivalent in practice.
-    -   **In the realm of distributed computing and deep learning, a process typically refers to an instance of a training algorithm running on a computational unit (like a CPU core or GPU).**
+    -   In the context of distributed computing and deep learning, a process typically refers to an instance of a training algorithm running on a computational unit (like a CPU core or GPU).
--   $N$: is the number of nodes in the cluster;
+-   $N$ (Number of Nodes): is the number of nodes in the cluster;
     -   $n$: is the index of a node in the cluster, $n \in [0, N)$;
     -   A **node** is a physical machine with its own operating system and system resources.
 It can have multiple CPUs and GPUs.
+For example, `g4dn.4xlarge` is a node type in AWS EC2 that has 2 GPUs.
--   $G$: is the number of GPUs per node;
+-   $G$ (Local World Size): is the number of GPUs per node or the number of processes per node or **local world size**;
     -   $g$: is the index of a GPU in a node, $g \in [0, G)$;
     -   A **GPU** is a computational unit that can perform parallel computation on tensors.
 It has its own memory space, including code, runtime memory,